ZohaWajahat/MapReduce-Framework-Simulation-Project/README.md

 ### Deliverables
 1. A complete C/C++ program implementing the MapReduce framework.
 2. A flow diagram or activity diagram illustrating the approach, along with a detailed explanation of the code.
-3. Test cases showcasing the functionality of the framework.
+3. Test cases showcasing the functionality of the framework
-4.

 This project aims to provide a hands-on experience with core operating system principles and offers a simplified perspective on how MapReduce operates in distributed systems.
 It emphasizes understanding over completion, encouraging students to engage deeply with the problem-solving process.